dodona-edu/universal-judge/README.md

 - `judge`: Python project containing the code of the actual judge that will be run by Dodona
 - `prototype`: Charlotte's prototype code
 - `run` (file): Needed for the Docker image, starts the judge
+- `thesis`: LaTeX files for the actual text.
+See the readme in that folder for compilation instructions.